 - User visits mycoolzkapp.com.

 - User interacts with the zkApp and enters any data as required.
 (For example, if this were an automated market maker, the user might specify to “buy x amount of ABC at y price”.)

-- The prover function in the zkApp will now generate a zero-knowledge proof locally given the data entered by the user.
-This data can be either private (which will never be seen by the blockchain) or public (which will be stored either on chain or off chain), depending on what the developer specified, as needed for a given use case.
-Additionally, a list of state updates to be created by this transaction is generated and is associated with this proof.
-(We refer to these as “events” and we’ll describe them in more detail further below.)
+- The prover function in the zkApp generates a zero-knowledge proof locally using the data entered by the user.
+This data can be either private (which is never be seen by the blockchain) or public (which is stored either on chain or off chain), depending on what the developer specified, as needed for a given use case.
+Additionally, a list of state updates (called account updates) to be created by this transaction is generated and is associated with this proof.

-- User clicks “submit to chain” in the zkApp UI and their wallet (such as a browser extension wallet) will prompt them to confirm sending the transaction.
-The wallet signs the transaction containing the proof and associated description of state to update and sends it to the Mina blockchain.
+- User clicks “submit to chain” in the zkApp UI and their wallet (such as a browser extension wallet) prompts them to confirm sending the transaction.
+The wallet signs the transaction that contains the proof and associated description of state to update and sends it to the Mina blockchain.

-You may be wondering how the state on a zkApp account gets updated on chain.
-We glossed over that detail earlier to keep things simple.
+Now you have learned enough to wonder how the state on a zkApp account gets updated on chain.

-When the prover function runs in a web browser, the smart contract outputs a proof and some associated data that we call “events”.
-This is sent as part of the transaction when sending a transaction to a zkApp address.
-These events are a plaintext description (in JSON) describing how to update the state on a zkApp account.
+When the prover function runs in a web browser, the smart contract outputs a proof and some associated data called "account updates" that are sent as part of the transaction when sending a transaction to a zkApp address.
+The account updates are a JSON plaintext description that describe how to update the state on a zkApp account.

-The integrity of these events is ensured by passing a hash of these events as a public input to the smart contract.
-They must be present and unmodified for the verification function to pass successfully when it runs on Mina.
-In this way, the Mina network can confirm the integrity of both the proof and the associated events which describe how to update the zkApp account’s state.
+The integrity of these account updates is ensured by passing a hash of the account updates as a public input to the smart contract.
+The account updates must be present and unmodified for the verification function to pass successfully when it runs on Mina.
+In this way, the Mina network can confirm the integrity of both the proof and the associated account updates that describe how to update the zkApp account’s state.